 Storing Whey

-Leftover whey should be stored in the refrigerator in a tightly sealed glass jar for 3-6 months.
+Leftover whey should be stored in the refrigerator in a tightly sealed glass jar for up to 3 months.
 In addition, frozen whey can be stored in the freezer for 6 months or longer.

 Ingredients for How to Make Homemade Caramel with Raw Milk Whey